bemurphy/cuba_asset_url/README.md

 ```

 The argument is the name of the attribute key in the manifest file.  `:all` is
-a nice convention but you can change this if you wish.
+a nice convention but not required.

-If you aren't set to use asset_signatures, the config will be rebuilt to default
+If you aren't set to use asset_signatures, the paths returned will have the
-to the same path but with the signature bit stripped out.
-So
+signature parts stripped out.

 ```
 /compiled/foo-af134d.css